richardalligier/prc/README.md

 This work uses external data in the public domain, namely:
 - airports.csv file from [ourairports.com](https://ourairports.com)
 - metar files from [https://mesonet.agron.iastate.edu/ASOS/](https://mesonet.agron.iastate.edu/ASOS/)

-And Wikipedia pages for the MTOW and EOW not inside OpenAP.
+- aircraft_type_masses.csv built using OpenAP and wikipedia pages for the MTOW and EOW not inside.

+# Team
+The team is composed of two assistant professors from École Nationale de l'Aviation Civile ([ENAC](https://www.enac.fr/fr)):
+- Richard Alligier (team leader)
+- David Gianazza

 [^note1]: Think of the bias-variance decomposition and its